NejcZdovc/comment-pr/README.md

 ### In action
 Checkout workflow in action in this repo, follow this [link](workflow).

-## Github token
+## GitHub token

-You can pass Github token two ways:
+You can pass GitHub token two ways:

 #### Via input
 ```yaml